nishanttotla/hugo-blog-skeleton/content/blog/on-being-tourist-in-india.md

 As a result, I find that I'm quite willing to look past trivial (and sometimes even big) inconveniences and focus on the positives whenever I travel to a new place.
-Once again, none of this is very unique, and seasoned travelers are often quite patient people (I'm not).
+Once again, none of this is very unique, and seasoned travelers are often quite patient people (I'm neither).

 The reason I felt compelled to write about this is that adopting a different attitude made my recent India experience extremely positive.
 On an absolute level, the India